-- In matters related to security management and orchestration, the Interface to Network Security Function (I2NSF) (dealing with interfaces and models for security control and monitoring) and Automatic Certificate Management Environment (ACME) (dealing with automated certificate management) working groups - In matters related to trust and attestation, the Remote ATtestation ProcedureS (dealing with attestation evidences and protocols to convey them), Trusted Execution Environment Provisioning (TEEP) (dealing with lifecycle and security domain management) and Software Updates for Internet of Things (SUIT) (dealing with updates and manifests in constrained environments) working groups. - The Manufacturer Usage Description (MUD) activity, dealing with device-network signalling on access and network functionality, and the Stopping Malware and Researching Threats (SMART) initiative on external endpoint protection. - The recently started discussions on the evolution of the Internet threat model, under the auspices of the IAB (Internet Architecture Board).
+- In matters related to security management and orchestration, the Interface to Network Security Function (I2NSF19) (dealing with interfaces and models for security control and monitoring) and Automatic Certificate Management Environment (ACME20) (dealing with automated certificate management) working groups - In matters related to trust and attestation, the Remote ATtestation ProcedureS21 (dealing with attestation evidence and protocols to convey them), Trusted Execution Environment Provisioning (TEEP22) (dealing with lifecycle and security domain management) and Software Updates for Internet of Things (SUIT23) (dealing with updates and manifests in constrained environments) working groups. - The Manufacturer Usage Description (MUD24) activity, dealing with device-network signalling on access and network functionality, and the Stopping Malware and Researching Threats (SMART25) initiative on external endpoint protection. - The recently started discussions on the evolution of the Internet threat model, under the auspices of the IAB (Internet Architecture Board).